The Application of Brussels I (recast) in the Legal Practice of EU Member States

 Regulation 1215/2012 introduces a number of important changes in comparison to Regulation 44/2001.
 This project focussed on four main novelties: 1) the application of jurisdiction rules vis-à-vis third country defendants (in particular in regard of consumer and employment contracts); 2) the application of the choice of forum rule; 3) the application of the lis pendens rules; 4) the functioning of the enforcement rules, abolishing exequatur (including judgments granting provisional and protective measures).
 The general problem the project investigated was the functioning of new EU PIL legislation in the legal practice of the national legal orders and factors that contribute to successful implementation.

 As part of the project, a web survey was developed, directed at EU legal practitioners and academic experts.
 The web survey can be found here.
 Furthermore, a database was developed.
 Its main function is to identify court decisions from the EU Member States that apply provisions of the Regulation and are publicly accessible.
 The database provides links to the texts of the applicable judgments in their original language as available from a public source, in addition to references to court decisions not available from a public source.
 The database can be found here.
 A synthesis report, setting out findings from the web survey, from telephone interviews that were held with selected participants in the web survey and from research in the database of court decisions was drafted in December 2018.
 The text can be found here.

 This research was conducted by the T.M.C.
 Asser Instituut in cooperation with Erasmus University Rotterdam and the University of Amsterdam.
-Project Leader is Michiel de Rooij, Researcher at the Asser Institute.
+Project team members were:

 - Prof. Mr. Dr. Xandra Kramer (Erasmus University Rotterdam)